DissanayakeLYB/ProjectEuler-Python/README.md

 # ProjectEuler - Python

-This includes the practise questions from other sites such as project Euler, HackerRank, CodeWars, FreeCodeCamp or Codaccademy.
+This includes the practise questions from project Euler and python is used as a programming language to solve these problems.